Motor Vehicle Accident Specialists

 How Much Compensation Can I Claim Through WorkCover?

 The amount you can claim varies from person to person and accident to accident.
 However, your claim will include income replacement and cover your hospital and medical expenses.

 If negligence by other parties contributed to your workplace injuries, such as if faulty equipment caused an accident, then the third party may also be required to pay some of your compensation.
 However, if you contributed to your own injuries by not following company protocol or safety instructions, then the amount that you receive in damages may be reduced.

 If you’re unhappy with any decision made in relation to your claim, then you can appeal through the Workers’ Compensation Regulator or by phoning 1300 739 021.

 You must also seek legal advice prior to accepting any offer from WorkCover.
 If you don’t, you may be signing away your rights.
-Contact us to arrange a consultation with one of our experienced lawyers and discuss your specific claim.
+Contact us to arrange a consultation with one of our experienced workplace injury lawyers at our offices in Brisbane, Gold Coast and Sunshine Coast to discuss your claim.

 A WorkCover claim will cover all injured workers, including part-time workers and casual workers.
 In many cases, it also includes sub-contractors.

 If you’re an injured Commonwealth Government employee, or an injured employee of a large national company, you can claim under the Comcare scheme.

 You can claim compensation for any workplace injury, but you can also claim compensation if you aggravate an injury, suffer a recurrence of an old injury, or find that a pre-existing injury or disease has re-emerged because of your work.
 For example, your employment may make an issue such as asthma worse.

 You may also be able to claim if you suffered an injury during a break.
 You will have to prove a relationship between your employment and the injury in order to claim compensation.